tombrereton/threematch/README.md

 # Three Match

-A bejeweled/candy crush type game.
-The aim is to free the medals underneath the ice by matching 3 or more gems of the same type.
-Matching gems on top of ice removes it and once a medal is fully uncovered it is freed.
+The aim of Gem Island is to match three or more gems of the same type over the ice to free the medals underneath.

-This game is in development and is being built for a masters project at the University of Birmingham.
+Each game begins by generating gems in a nine by nine grid each of which is randomly one of six different types.

-Once the game is completed, we will build an AI to play and (hopefully) solve it.
+Additionally, opaque ice covers the bottom five row of the game to hide the medals, which are randomly placed underneath.
+The Figure below illustrates a beginning state of the game.
+A legal move is made by swapping two adjacent gems which results in at least one match.

-Game rules are detailed below.
+To account for the hidden information of the medals, we used a simulator to predict state $s$ given observations $o$ .
+To handle the stochastic elements of the gem generation we used a flat UCT MCTS, which stores the actions only from the root state rather than building a tree.

 <p align="center">
   <img src="https://i.imgur.com/2j0mG6i.png">